deckhouse/deckhouse/modules/030-cloud-provider-yandex/docs/EXAMPLES.md

 ---
-title: "Cloud provider — Yandex.Cloud: examples"
+title: "Cloud provider — Yandex Cloud: examples"
 ---

-Below is an example of the Yandex.Cloud cloud provider configuration.
+Below is an example of the Yandex Cloud cloud provider configuration.

 ## An example of the module configuration